 Jaws Tee 100% cotton graphic t-shirt

-ROB – I smoked a can pipe the wrong way round, in front of lots of people.
+ROB – I smoked a can pipe the wrong way round in front of lots of people.
 How old was I?
 Sixteen, maybe.
 First time I ever smoked weed.
-I’m smoking this can pipe and I’m like, oh yeah, this is great, and it were the wrong way round.
+I’m smoking this can pipe and I’m like, oh yeah, this is great.
+It were the wrong way round.
 I was just sucking on the bottom of an aluminium can.

 TOM – Yeah, the best bit was you telling us how good it was!